Mitigating Simulator Dependence in AI Parameter Inference for the Epoch of Reionization: The Importance of Simulation Diversity: Method

 Our model is a convolutional neural network (CNN) based on the architecture used in \cite{Zhou2022}, and is summarized in Figure \ref{fig:model_architecture} (a more detailed breakdown of our model's architecture can be found in Appendix \ref{appendix:model_architecture}).
 It consists of three downsampling 2D convolutional layers, a global pooling layer, and three linear layers.
 Our model takes data cubes with dimensions $30\times256\times256$ as inputs.
 The 30 redshift slices are stacked along the channel dimension such that the convolutional kernel convolves over the xy plane.
 In this way redshift information is treated as analogous to color channel information for a more traditional image-analysis CNN.
 In some previous research, 3D convolutional layers have shown promise in more effectively integrating information along the redshift axis (\citealt{Zhao2022}), but we do not explore that here.

 Models were trained to convergence using the learning hyperparameters summarized in Table \ref{tab:model_learning_params}.
+The batch size and learning rate were optimized for via a parameter grid search prior to training.
 Training took place in two stages, with a stepped-down learning rate after Epoch 1000.
 The loss function was Mean Squared Error (MSE).
 The same architecture and learning parameters were used across all models trained.